marianaluduena/automation-beetrack-saas-igrowker/README.md

 ### Test Cases 🧪

-- Check all the test cases I made with my team during the training: **[Test Cases Sprint 1 to 4](https://docs.google.com/spreadsheets/d/1uykHCKK-A4JUwGGRW-Z5wjBGbivIeCpkqPwHloCJkEU/edit?usp=sharing)**
+- Check all the test cases I wrote with my team during the training: **[Test Cases Sprint 1 to 4](https://docs.google.com/spreadsheets/d/1uykHCKK-A4JUwGGRW-Z5wjBGbivIeCpkqPwHloCJkEU/edit?usp=sharing)**

 - ⚠️ **New test cases will be added soon, this is a project in progress, although the training is over.**